Get a PageSpeed Insights API Key

 Secure Your Key

 API keys can be stolen and abused.
-A CS student received a $55,444 bill after their key was exposed on GitHub — attackers used it to call other billable GCP APIs.
+For example, exposed API keys can lead to significant unauthorized charges if attackers use them to call other billable GCP APIs.
 Always add restrictions.

 For Server-Side Use